 If you do not have a will despite being married, your spouse is still not entitled to the entirety of your estate if you have surviving children, parents, or other family members.
 If you hope to ensure your children or spouse are awarded 100% of your personal property and real estate assets, having a will in place is critical.

-Contact a North Carolina Estate Planning Attorney For Help Today
+Work With a North Carolina Estate Planning Attorney

 If you do not currently have a will in place, you risk dying intestate.
 This could have tremendous negative implications for your family.
-Take steps to protect your family’s future by drawing up a will.
+Take steps to protect your family’s future by drawing up a will with the help of a Charlotte, NC will attorney.

 Contact experienced estate planning attorney Ryan Stump to learn more about what details you should be sure to include.
 Fill out our secure contact form or call us at (704) 766-8836 to schedule your confidential case evaluation as soon as today.